anisbet/pipe/Readme.md

                   from the end of data can be specified with syntax (n - m), where 'n' is a literal and represents the length of the data, and 'm' represents the number of characters to be trimmed from the end of the line, ie '12345' => -S'c0:0-(n -1)' = '1234'.
- -t{[any|cn],...}: Trim the specified columns of white space front and back.
+ -t{any|cn,...}: Trim the specified columns of white space front and back.
 If -y is
                    used, the string is trimmed of any leading, trailing whitespace, then is truncated (from the back) to the length specified by -y.
  -T{HTML[:attributes]|WIKI[:attributes]|MD[:attributes]|CSV[_UTF-8][:col1,col2,...,coln]}